 For more ways to detect and prevent fraud, take a look at our blog: Detecting fraud — three steps to success.

 Does the punishment fit the crime?
 Tackling identity fraud head-on

-There is one last startling difference between the Fraudulent and the Malicious in Inferno, and today’s fraudsters.
-In Inferno they were being punished for their awful deeds, whereas today there is a significant problem in convicting those who cause considerable harm through fraud.
+There is one last startling difference between the Fraudulent and the Malicious in Inferno and today’s fraudsters.
+In Inferno, they were being punished for their awful deeds, whereas today’s fraudster landscape is making it difficult to convict those who cause considerable harm through fraud.

-In the UK, just 4,924 fraud offenses resulted in a charge last year out of more than five million scams reported by victims.
+In the UK, just 4,924 fraud offenses resulted in a charge last year out of more than 5 million scams reported by victims.
 This equates to just 0.1% of all fraud resulting in prosecution.
 With fraud prosecutions at less than one in 100, the failure to fight fraud could actually be luring more criminals to it, which is why we in the industry must band together, collaborate, share insights and fraud data.
-Becoming a cohesive network of fraud fighters to take on the organized networks of fraud rings is the best chance we have at successful fraud prevention.
+Becoming a cohesive network of fraud fighters to take on the organized networks of fraud rings with robust fraud ring detection is the best chance we have of successful fraud prevention.